Vasudev08/ParrellComputing_Project_2024/Report.md

 - For MPI programs, include MPI calls you will use to coordinate between processes

 #### 2b.3 Merge Sort

+1. Start MPI for Communication between processors.
+2. Identify if the process is the master (rank 0) or worker (rank > 0)
+3. The master splits the dataset into smaller parts
+4. The master sends each part to a worker process
+5. Each worker process sorts its part of the dataset independently
+6. Workers send their sorted parts back to the master
+7. The master merges all sorted parts into one sorted array
+8. Close MPI after sorting is complete

 #### 2b.4 Radix Sort